AnnaSzk/owasp-mstg/Document/0x05a-Platform-Overview.md

     Intent intent = new Intent(Intent.MY_ACTION, Uri.parse("http://www.example.com"));
 ```

-An *intent filter* is an expression in an app's manifest file that specifies the type of intents that the component would like to receive.
-For instance, by declaring an intent filter for an activity, you make it possible for other apps to directly start your activity with a certain kind of intent.
-Likewise, if you do not declare any intent filters for an activity, then it can be started only with an explicit intent.
+An *intent filter* is an expression in the app's manifest file that specifies the type of intents that the component would like to receive.
+For instance, by declaring an intent filter for an activity, you make it possible for other apps to start your activity directly with a certain kind of intent.
+Likewise, if you do not declare any intent filters for an activity, then it can only be started with an explicit intent.

 Android uses intents to broadcast messages to apps, like an incoming call or SMS, important information on power supply (low battery for example) or network changes (loss of connection for instance).
 Extra data may be added to intents (through putExtra / getExtras).